 Abuse is the intentional harm caused to another person.
-Abuse is an attempt to control the behaviour of another person.
-Abusers intimidate, use fear, threaten and can use violence and assault in order to achieve their desired outcome of control.
+It’s an attempt to control the behaviour of another person.
+Abusers intimidate, use fear, threaten, and can use violence and assault to achieve their desired outcome of control.
 Abuse can be physical, emotional, sexual, or financial.

 Emotional or psychological abuse occurs when one person exposes another to behavior that leaves lasting psychological repercussions.
-This may or may not be coupled with physical abuse, and can occur anytime there is a power imbalance – at home, in the workplace, at school, etc. Emotional abuse is manipulative and can cause the sufferer to believe that he or she is worthless.
+This may or may not be coupled with physical abuse, and can occur anytime there is a power imbalance – at home, in the workplace, at school, etc. Emotional abuse is manipulative and can cause the sufferer to believe that they are worthless.

-Bullying has unfortunately become an all too common occurrence in schools everywhere, and can have a lasting impact for the victim.
-Whether you or someone you love are currently being bullied, or have been bullied in the past with lasting psychological effects, a trained therapist can help you explore options to ease the burden.
+Bullying has unfortunately become an all-too-common occurrence in schools everywhere, and sometimes workplaces.
+Bullying can have a lasting impact for the victim.
+Whether you or someone you love is currently being bullied or have been bullied in the past with lasting psychological effects, a trained therapist can help you explore options to ease the burden.

-Sexual abuse and assault: unwanted sexual contact can leave both physical and emotional scars.
-This includes any sexual act in which one person has not consented or is being coerced through power, age or responsibility imbalance, or with the use of drugs or alcohol.
-Acts like having sexually explicit pictures of you taken without consent, inappropriate touching, or having someone expose their private parts or even send you unwanted pictures are all considered sexual abuse and assault.
-Sexual abuse and assault can have a lasting impact on one’s mental health.
+Sexual abuse (or assault) is unwanted sexual contact that can leave both physical and emotional scars.
+This includes any sexual act in which one person has not consented or is being coerced through power, age, responsibility imbalance, or participating in self-destructive behavior.
+Acts like having sexually explicit pictures of you taken without consent, inappropriate touching, having someone expose their genitals, or even send you unwanted pictures are all considered sexual abuse and assault.
+Sexual abuse and assault can have a lasting impact on your mental health.

-Physical (family) violence encompasses a wide variety of abusive behaviors including spousal abuse, child abuse, abuse between siblings, or extended family members living in the home.
-Family violence can include psychological/emotional, economic, verbal, or sexual abuse and physical violence.
+Physical violence encompasses a wide variety of abusive behaviors including spousal abuse, child abuse, abuse between siblings, or extended family members living in the home.
+Physical violence can also include other types of abuse such as psychological/emotional, economic, verbal, or sexual abuse.
 Often situations of family violence are complex and involve many different factors and relationships.

 When is it time to get help?

-If you experience the following symptoms as a result of being in a relationship, you are most likely in an abusive situation and should seek help immediately:
+If you experience the following symptoms as a result of being in a relationship with your family member, romantic partner, co-worker, etc., you are most likely in an abusive situation and should seek help immediately:

 - Mood swings